blindwang/ZJUHDR/RD-plot/README.md

-We show the RD-Plots on different codec.
+We demonstrate the RD-Plots comparison on different codec.